-The course starts in January but the first weekend of attendance isn't until the end of February - you will have distance learning study to complete from January.
-In addition, prior to the weekends (taught as lectures and workshops, interspersed with master classes of visiting speakers) you will be expected to undertake preliminary readings and participate in online e-activities.
+The course starts in January but the first weekend of attendance isn't until February - you will have online work to complete from January.
+In addition, prior to the attendance days where you will attend lectures and workshops, which will be interspersed with master classes of visiting speakers, you will be expected to undertake preliminary readings and participate in online e-activities.

-You'll need to attend on three weekends - the dates will be advised when you start your course - as well as for one exam.
-In between these weekends, you'll be supported by distance learning.
-Successful completion forms part of the IPReg accreditation requirements.
+You'll need to attend on three sets of attendance dates at Bournemouth University as well as for one exam.
+In between these attendance days, you'll be supported by online work.
+Successful completion of this work (e-activities) forms part of the IPReg accreditation requirements.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.

 Download the programme specification for PG Cert Intellectual Property